ankowals/saf/README.md

 	select * into a_backup from a

-After that we can compare content of a table before and after modification using previously privided query.
+After that we can compare content of a table before and after modification using previously privide query.
 Of course it is also possible to use select column1, column2... instead of select * if all we want to do is to compare just selected columns.
-Sql queries shall be adjusted for other db types like oracle etc.

 DB connection will be automatically closed in @After hook.